-As a Halloween Treat, here's your opportunity to WIN one of more than a dozen great study aids, texts, NYLS swag, Starbucks gift cards, and many other prizes!
-Just answer any 3 of the 6 Haunted Halloween Info Hunt questions.
+As a Halloween Treat, here's your opportunity to WIN one of more than a dozen great study aids, texts, NYLS swag, OneCard gift cards, and many other prizes!
+Just answer the 6 Haunted Halloween Info Hunt questions.
 Your answer doesn't need to be perfect-just close!
-Submit your answer sheet by 3 pm on October 31st and then join us outside the library at 5:30 pm for some treats and the prize drawing at 5:45.
+Drop your answer sheet in the raffle drum by 5 pm on October 31st and then join us outside the library at 5:30 pm for some treats and the prize drawing at 5:45.